• Digital Cultural Rhetorics

 • Qualitative Methods

 I am a rhetoric and writing researcher who uses qualitative methods to understand how internet-based cultural communities make meaning and share knowledge.
-My work constellates across technical communication, digital rhetorics, and cultural rhetorics, and I am especially attuned to issues of health and disability justice, technological colonialism, and Black, Latinx, and Indigenous thriving and futurity.
+My work constellates across technical communication, digital rhetorics, and cultural rhetorics, and I am especially attuned to issues of health and disability justice, technological colonialism, and thriving and futurity for Black, Indigenous, and People of Color.
 I deploy cultural rhetorics-informed methodologies to focus on the rhetorical-relational work of community-specific practices that queer people of color use to survive and thrive amid racism, heteropatriarchy, and ableism.
 My research agenda on online communities is informed by my community organizing and activism for and with Latinx, Indigenous, and queer communities in Lansing, MI.
 As a community-engaged scholar and researcher focusing on health who has worked with and in community for some time, I have learned a central maxim that energizes my work: community knows best for itself.
 I operationalize what Alicia Gaspar de Alba terms activist methodologies for the goal of community empowerment through culturally responsive and adaptive methods, and at the core of my research agenda is activism and social justice.
-My work is both led by and accountable to the communities of which I am a part.
 To read more about my dissertation and other projects I am working on, please scroll down.

 Table of Contents